Instructional Methods and Strategies

 One way to bypass the standard lecture in a face-to-face session is to create short, to the point, videos on a particular topic.
 There are many tools that you can use to create these types of videos, and rely on your instructional designers to help with the process.
 Some examples include:

-- Dr. Amy Lin uses PowToon to create short videos on various topics in Pathology.
+Dr. Amy Lin uses PowToon to create short videos on various topics in Pathology.
+Watch video on YouTube.

 - Explain Everything (mobile device – works best on a tablet)

-- Dr. Elliot Kaufman has used this tool to create short videos on topics related to Medical Genetics.
+Dr. Elliot Kaufman has used this tool to create short videos on topics related to Medical Genetics.
+Watch on YouTube.

 - Echo360 Universal Capture